DarshanP4824/Arduino-Nano-PID-Line-Follower/README.md

-# Arduino Nano PID Line Follower
+# Arduino Nano based PID Line Follower

 ## Description
 This project is a PID-based line-following robot that uses the Arduino Nano microcontroller and a 5-array IR sensor module.
-The robot detects and follows a white line on a black background with high accuracy and speed.
+The robot detects and follows a white line on a black background with accuracy and speed.

 ## Features
 - PID control for precise line following